This is just a simple list of all the reasons I love working with encaustic paint:

 10. No cleaning brushes.
 I can't say this enough.
 NO CLEANING BRUSHES.
 There is no removing the wax from a brush, so the rule is one brush to one color.
 This might be considered expensive, but encaustic doesn’t require expensive brushes, only natural bristle so that the heat doesn’t melt them.
 When I'm finished painting I just turn off the hot plate, take the torch head off, and walk away.

 11. Reusable, recyclable, less waste.
-Unlike fluid acrylics where it is common to use a lot of single-use products like plastic cups and wood stirs, encaustic needs permanent tools made of metal.
+There are few single-use products needed for encaustic paintings.
+Encaustic needs permanent tools made of metal.
 Items that can withstand the heat.
 These are all easily cleaned by warming them up.
 I can raid my recycle bins for things like scrap cardboard for withdrawing oil from oil paints as pigment.
 I can wash and use aluminum or steel cans from the kitchen.
-So not only is the encaustic medium natural (organic beeswax and damar resin), but the tools are natural bristle, wood, containers are metal...not to mention the entire world of upcycling found objects when doing embedded encaustic works.
+So not only is the encaustic medium natural (organic beeswax and damar resin), but the tools are natural bristle, wood, containers are metal...not to mention the entire world of up-cycling found objects when doing embedded encaustic works.
 So overall, it just feels like an artistic practice with a conscience.
+I do use recycled paper towels for wiping off tools, but far less than I used painting with oil or acrylic paint.

 12. It's archival.
 Encaustic has been around for a very very long time.
 Paints made from color pigments suspended in wax are still around from ancient times.
 That is just very cool.